Humanities & Social Sciences Access to HE Diploma Level 3

 Acceptance onto the Access programme is conditional on you:

-- Providing evidence of achievement in English Language and Mathematics at GCSE grade A* - C or Grade 4 and above.
+- Providing evidence of achievement in English Language and Mathematics at GCSE grade 4 and above.

 - A satisfactory reference.